 As a general rule, though, the type of product you’re using matters far more than how much of it you’re applying.
-“Quality over quantity is the way everyone should address their skin-care regimen,” says Lauren Abramowitz, board certified, PA-C founder of the Park Avenue Skin Solutions.
-“A pea size amount of any type of skin is usually the gold standard for a retinol or an eye serum, whereas if you’re using a cream for the face and neck you would more than likely use a quarter size.”
+"Quality over quantity is the way everyone should address their skin-care regimen,” says Lauren Abramowitz, PA-C, founder of Skin Solutions Collective.
+"A pea size amount of any type of skin is usually the gold standard for a retinol or an eye serum, whereas if you’re using a cream for the face and neck you would more than likely use a quarter size.”

 While there's technically no exact science behind how much of your skincare products you should be using (because we all have different skin types, face sizes, and a whole lot of other factors), Abramowitz recommends the below as a barometer.

-How much of each skin-care product should you use?
+What's the right amount of each skincare product should you use?

 Cleanser: Pour a nickel-sized amount into your palm and massage into your skin.

 Serum: Because serums are so emollient, all you need is a pea-sized amount